It’s no secret that returning to work after a vacation can be… anxiety-inducing.

 According to the National Health Service, exercising regularly lowers your chances of getting major illnesses like cancer and type 2 diabetes.
 It also reduces your risk of premature death by up to 30 percent.

 Exercising gives you an outlet to channel negative, anxious energy into something positive.
-Investing the time to move your body can do wonders for combating anxiety and stress.
+Encouraging your team to invest the time to move their bodies can do wonders for combating anxiety and stress in the workplace.

 3. Talk to someone about it

-When feeling anxious about returning to work, talk to someone you trust about how you’re feeling.
+When feeling anxious about returning to work, talking to someone you trust can do wonders.
 Sometimes, talking it through is exactly what you need in order to get your thoughts straight and put you back on the right track.